 AROnline: Lord doesn’t appear to have been a ‘car guy’, in the W O Bentley or William Lyons style, or anything like it.
 Is this a fair judgement?

-AROnline: You have stated that post-WW2, Lord was the saviour of the British Motor Industry, not just Austin.
+AROnline: You have stated that, after the Second World War, Lord was the saviour of the British Motor Industry, not just Austin.
 How much influence did he have on what Morris (pre-BMC), Rootes, Standard-Triumph, and even Ford and GM’s largely autonomous outposts, were doing?
 He doesn’t come across as a man to lend rival companies a helping hand – refer to “BMC stands for Bugger my Competitors!’”.

 Martyn Nutland: I think you are right to say Len was not the sort of bloke to give a competitor a helping hand.
 Didn’t he ‘stitch Standard up’ in blocking Fisher and Ludlow bodies for the Phase II Vanguard and a new Standard Eight at the time he took the coachbuilder over?
 ‘I don’t see why the hell I should put money into your company’.
 On the other hand ‘Bugger my competitors’ is one of his more ambiguous utterances.
 It is not entirely clear who the ‘competitors’ are.
 We assume, reasonably enough, Rootes, Ford etcetera, some suggest, rather foolishly, Morris, but it could equally well have been his foreign rivals at this time when export sales were crucial.